Skip to main content

 How to use this guide with the calculator

-For Emergency Fund Target Guide for 2026, start with the section called Define the expense base first and write down the assumptions that apply to your household.
-Then open set a savings goal with those assumptions ready.
+Use the guide sections as a worksheet: write down the assumptions that apply to your household, then open set a savings goal with those assumptions ready.
 The goal is not to get one perfect number.
 It is to compare a realistic base case, a cautious case, and an optimistic case so the decision is not dependent on the friendliest version of the inputs.

 Pay special attention to this guide's first takeaway: Use essential expenses, not total lifestyle spending, as the base for the fund.
 Run the calculator with your current numbers, then change one input at a time.
 If the answer flips after a small adjustment, treat the decision as sensitive and build in more margin before acting.
 If the answer stays stable across several reasonable scenarios, the calculator result is more useful as a planning baseline.